 ON THIS PAGE: You will find some basic information about these diseases and the parts of the body they may affect.
 This is the first page of Cancer.Net’s Guide to Pheochromocytoma and Paraganglioma.
 Use the menu to see other pages.
-Think of that menu as a roadmap for this complete guide.
+Think of that menu as a roadmap for this entire guide.

 About endocrine and neuroendocrine tumors

 A pheochromocytoma is a rare NET of the adrenal glands.
 The body has 2 of these small, yellowish glands.
-One is on top of each kidney.
+There is one on top of each kidney.
 Adrenal glands have 2 main parts that function separately: the outer adrenal cortex and the inner adrenal medulla.
 Each part produces a different set of hormones.

 Most people develop a pheochromocytoma in 1 adrenal gland.
 Some people develop a tumor in both glands.
 There can also be multiple tumors in a gland.
 Pheochromocytomas usually grow slowly.
 Approximately 40% of pheochromocytomas occur because of an inherited genetic condition (see Risk Factors).
 Therefore, people with a pheochromocytoma should receive a genetic evaluation.